Carl J. Nichols: Federal judicial service

 Nichols was mentioned as a potential judicial nominee in March 2018.
 On June 7, 2018, President Donald Trump announced his intent to nominate Nichols to serve as a United States district judge of the United States District Court for the District of Columbia.
 On June 18, 2018, his nomination was sent to the Senate.
 President Trump nominated Nichols to the seat vacated by Richard W. Roberts, who assumed senior status on March 16, 2016.
 On August 22, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 11, 2018, his nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Nichols for the same federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On May 21, 2019, the Senate invoked cloture on his nomination by a 55–42 vote.
 On May 22, 2019, his nomination was confirmed by a 55–43 vote.
 He received his judicial commission on June 25, 2019.

 Notable cases

 American Foreign Service Association v.
 Trump

 On February 7, 2025, in a case involving the shutdown of the U.S. Agency for International Development (USAID), Nichols issued a temporary restraining order that blocked the government from putting 2,200 USAID employees on administrative leave as was planned to happen by midnight that evening, reinstating 500 USAID employees who had already been placed on administrative leave, and pausing an order that recalled USAID employees posted overseas to the United States.
-Judge Nichols' order is valid until 11:59 p.m. on Friday, February 14.
+On February 21, Nichols declined to extend the injunction.
+Nichols ruled that "the record now reflects that no USAID employee stationed abroad has been or imminently will be required to return to the United States within thirty days."
+Nichols ruled, in effect, that discontinuing housing, visa sponsorship, and security was not tantamount to "requiring" employees stationed abroad to return.